 - But back to the Flores hobbits here; Cryptomundo highlights a Japanese journal article that agrees that the morphology of the Flores bones are more similar to homo erectus than modern homo sapiens

 - Does the collapse of Angkor have any parallels with modern corruption in Cambodia?
-The Road Less Travelled features a documentary by the Australian Broadcasting Corporation investigating The Double Mystery of Angkor
+The Road Less Travelled features a documentary by the Australian Broadcasting Corporation investigating

 - CNEIL uncovers a shop in his neighbourhood in Singapore that sells gems and cave artefacts in the form of stalactites and stalagmites – given the strict conservation laws of his home state Missouri, there’s a question about the provenance of the store inventory.
 (Thanks to Liz for this link)